Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Related Work

 \textbf{Research gaps in prior work.} GenAI is drawing increasing attention in education research.
-Despite recent studies which identify GenAI privacy and security among other key considerations such as learning enhancement and ethics in the academic usage of GenAI~\cite{Jin_Yan_Echeverria_Gašević_Martinez-Maldonado_2025, McDonald_Johri_Ali_Collier_2025, ali2025-cse25, jiao-nature25}, they focus on broader pedagogical analyses and consider privacy and security as secondary.
-Our work contributes novel findings through an in-depth analysis into the technical, operational, and infrastructural challenges to addressing GenAI privacy and security issues from universities' GenAI guidelines---a gateway to understand universities' position and implementation of privacy and security measures.
-Compared to prior work that studies the privacy and security issues of other education technologies~\cite{chanenson2023uncovering, shioji-sp24,kumar2019edtechelementary}, our study focuses on GenAI, which introduces unique privacy and security risks and challenges in policy enforcement due to its wide and flexible application contexts in education.
+Despite recent studies which identify GenAI privacy and security among other key considerations such as learning enhancement and ethics in the academic usage of GenAI~\cite{Jin_Yan2025, McDonald_Johri_Ali_Collier_2025, ali2025-cse25, jiao-nature25}, they focus on broader pedagogical analyses and consider privacy and security as secondary.
+Our work contributes novel findings through an in-depth analysis into the technical, operational, and infrastructural challenges to addressing GenAI privacy and security issues through the study of universities' GenAI guidelines -- a gateway to understanding universities' position and implementation of privacy and security measures.
+Our approach anchors on how privacy and security concerns are institutionally perceived and systematically managed.
+This complements existing work that has flagged specific stakeholder concerns, such as that of students and teachers, towards GenAI tools ~\cite{Sheng_2025, Wang_Li_Cong_2025}, as well as emergent literature on how these stakeholders are affected by the ever-changing and vague legislation on implementation ~\cite{Camacho-Zuñiga_Rodea-Sánchez_López_Zavala_2024, García-López_Trujillo-Liñán_2025}.
+Our study is also distinct from those that study privacy and security issues of other education technologies~\cite{chanenson2023uncovering, shioji-sp24,kumar2019edtechelementary}, as the subject of our study is GenAI, which introduces unique privacy and security risks and challenges in policy enforcement due to its wide and flexible application contexts in education.